 Metrics regarding the performance of the JVM are collected in real-time and stored in a relational database for later analysis.
 The historical data and reports are ideal for post-mortem diagnosis and pin-pointing where the root-cause of a problem lies.
 At the same time, the real-time metrics are analyzed and alerts generated as and when problems occur.

 The eG Java Monitor offers a 100% web-based monitoring and reporting interface.
 Administrators can thus login to a web console to view the real-time status of their critical Java applications.
 The interface is intuitive, easy to use, and is designed to present a similar look and feel as the jconsole free Java console utility that most Java administrators and developers are familiar with

-Questions that the eG Java Application Monitor Answers
+Questions that Java Application Monitoring with eG Enterprise Answers

 - What is the average CPU utilization of the JVM?
 Which threads are responsible for the CPU usage and what lines of code is each thread executing?